Wondering if you have what it takes to be admitted to the School of Pharmacy? These are our requirements for future pharmacists.

 Complete the Prerequisite Courses

-A bachelor degree is not required for admission, but we do require that you complete specific prerequisite courses.
+A degree is not required for admission, but we do require that you complete specific prerequisite courses.
+We are looking for a minimum prerequisite GPA of 2.75 or higher.
 Since students take a heavy course load of science classes as a pharmacy student, we want students with strong science backgrounds.
 But that is not all we consider.
 We also look at how involved you were in curricular and extracurricular activities, we evaluate your PCAT score, your personal statement and your letters of recommendation.

 Take the PCAT

 You must take the Pharmacy College Admission Test to be considered for admission.
+We do not have a minimum PCAT score we require.
 When you take the test, designate PharmCAS as the recipient institution for your scores.
 Our institutional code for PharmCAS is 104.

 Complete the PharmCAS Application